 These red treats are chock-full of vitamin C, an antioxidant with powerful properties that can relieve pain.
 Some studies suggest vitamin C may help people experience less pain after breaking a bone or having orthopedic surgery.
 Similar research indicates vitamin C may hinder arthritis-inducing cartilage loss and the formation of bone lesions in the joints.
 Try adding strawberries to your diet in a fruit salad or smoothie.

 Salmon is rich in pain-relieving omega-3 fatty acids, but it’s also a great source of another potential pain fighter: vitamin D. There’s a strong link between low levels of the vitamin and chronic pain.
-Research suggests supplementing your diet with vitamin D may help ease the discomfort.
-A 3-ounce serving of salmon has nearly half the recommended daily dose of vitamin.
+Research suggests a diet with vitamin D may help ease the discomfort.
+A 3-ounce serving of salmon has nearly half the recommended daily dose of the vitamin.

 Dairy products do not directly manage your pain, but they do contain the two bone-building nutrients: calcium and vitamin D. So, load your grocery cart with dairy foods like milk and yogurt fortified with vitamin D. If you are lactose intolerant try calcium and vitamin fortified orange juice or soymilk.